mattma/coreos-distro/docs/questions.md

 MachineMetadata=role=master
 ```

 4. When machine is in the NotReady status.
+Reason: `container runtime is down`

 Then I checked `kubelet` status